Representation homology of topological spaces: Introduction

 To explain this idea in more precise terms, we recall that the representation scheme $ \Rep_G(\Gamma) $ is defined as the functor on the category of commutative $k$-algebras:

 assigning to a $k$-algebra $A$ the set of families of representations of $\Gamma $ in $G$ parametrized by the $k$-scheme $ \Spec(A) $.
-It is well known (and easy to prove) that the functor \eqref{rep0} is representable, and we denote the corresponding commutative algebra by $\,\Gamma_G$\footnote{The algebra $ \Gamma_G $ may be thought of as the coordinate ring of the affine $k$-scheme $ \Rep_G(\Gamma) $, and we sometimes write $ \Gamma_G = \O[\Rep_G(\Gamma)] $ to emphasize this interpretation.}.
+It is well known that the functor \eqref{rep0} is representable, and we denote the corresponding commutative algebra by $ \Gamma_G = \O[\Rep_G(\Gamma)] $: this is the coordinate ring of the affine $k$-scheme $\Rep_G(\Gamma)$.
 Varying $ \Gamma $ (while keeping $ G $ fixed), we can now regard $ \Gamma_G $ as a functor on the category of groups:

 which we call the {\it representation functor} in $ G $.
 The functor \eqref{rep1} extends naturally to the category $ \sGr $ of simplicial groups, taking values in the category $ \scAlg_k $ of simplicial commutative algebras.
-Both categories $ \sGr $ and $ \scAlg_k $ carry standard (simplicial) model structures, with weak equivalences being the weak homotopy equivalences of the underlying simplicial sets.
+Both categories $ \sGr $ and $ \scAlg_k $ carry standard (simplicial) model structures, with weak equivalences being the weak homotopy equivalences of underlying simplicial sets.
 The functor $\,(\,\mbox{--}\,)_G:\,\sGr \to \scAlg_k\,$ is not homotopy invariant: in general, it does not preserve weak equivalences and hence does not descend to a functor between the homotopy categories $ \Ho(\sGr) $ and $ \Ho(\scAlg_k) $.
-However, it is easy to check that $(\,\mbox{--}\,)_G$ does map weak equivalences between cofibrant objects in $ \sGr $ to weak equivalences in $ \scAlg_k $ (see Lemma~\ref{sgfun}).
+However, it is easy to check that $(\,\mbox{--}\,)_G$ takes weak equivalences between cofibrant objects in $ \sGr $ to weak equivalences in $ \scAlg_k $ (see Lemma~\ref{sgfun}).
 Hence, by standard homotopical algebra, it has a (total) left derived functor